 “In my opinion.
 The emperor made visits to this lodge located in Hino, where founding members of the Shinsen-gumi came from, to show that he wanted to forgive the Shinsen-gumi and indicate that the hostilities were over now."

-The founding members of the Shinsen-gumi practiced their swordsmanship in a training room (not in existence now) that was located on the same premises as this travelling lodge.
+The founding members of the Shinsen-gumi practiced their swordsmanship in a training gym (not in existence now) that was located on the same premises as this travelling lodge.